Can Foreigners Open One Too?Malaysian Bank Account— How to Open One, Recommended Banks & Required Documents

 Open a bank account after visa approval

-Once your visa is approved, choose a branch experienced in handling foreign nationals and proceed with opening an account.
-Check with the local community in advance to find out which branches have recently been successful for foreigners.
+Once your visa comes through, choose a branch experienced in handling foreign nationals and proceed with opening the account.
+Checking with the local community about which branches have successfully opened accounts recently will help things go smoothly.

 While waiting for visa approval, use a Wise debit card for local payments and ATM withdrawals.
-It is reassuring to complete Wise registration and card application in Japan before you travel.
+For peace of mind, complete your Wise registration and card application in Japan before you travel.

-Many migrants use a combination: relying on Wise before obtaining a visa, then opening a local bank account once the visa is granted to handle rent and tuition direct debits.
+The approach favoured by many relocating families is: use Wise before obtaining a visa, then open a local bank account once the visa is approved and use it for rent and tuition payments.

 These are mistakes you can avoid if you know about them in advance.